What is Paracrine Communication?

 Why is paracrine signaling important?

-The paracrine communication system and cytokines are critical for the success of functional medicine, regenerative medicine, and stem cell therapies.
+The paracrine communication system, exosomes and cytokines are critical for the success of functional medicine, regenerative medicine, and stem cell therapies.
 The signaling allows for significant improvements in wound healing, neurogenesis and tissue repair for medical conditions such as heart disease (cardiac tissue engineering) and orthopedic injuries to knee or hips.
 The Regen Center uses the power of Paracrine communication through the secretion of unique signaling molecules and trophic factors needed in the human body repair process and is one of the best ways to naturally increase your body’s stem cells.

 The primary difference between the Exocrine, Endocrine, paracrine and autocrine systems is the use of the medium in which they are released.
 The Endocrine system is usually a long slow response that is secreted into the blood system.
 The Exocrine response is usually via ducts such as the sweat glands.
 The Autocrine response occurs when hormones bind to cell receptors to effects the cells that produce it.
 An example is the use of cell-specific growth factors used in treatments that force cell division.